 This category covers a diversity of operators based in ports around the Gulf of Pohai, covering the Shantung Peninsula and Manchuria.

 Chinese Mining & Engineering Co.
 (CEMC) was founded by Tong King-sing and in 1889 commenced to acquire a small fleet of coal-carrying ships.
 This was the second Chinese-flag shipping company recorded in Lloyd's Register of Shipping, but over Chinese objections was taken over by foreign interests following the Boxer Rebellion.
 A short history and fleet list is in the PDF file at right..

 Ching Kee S.S.
-Co.was the largest prewar company in North China.
-It was close to Japanese interests in Chefoo (Yantai) but in the 1930s sent its fleet to layup in Hong Kong to avoid capture.
-See the PDF file at right for a full illustrated list.
+Co.was the largest shipping company in North China.
+It was close to Japanese interests in Chefoo (Yantai) but in the 1930s some ships were sent to layup in Hong Kong to avoid Japanese takeover.
+The PDF file at right gives a brief outline and full illustrated list.